B.Sc. Industrial Engineering & Management (IEM)

 The 5th semester also opens a mobility window for comprehensive study-abroad options.
 Finally, the 6th semester is dedicated to fostering students' research experience by involving them in an extended Bachelor thesis project.

-IEM students take 15 CP of major-specific and major-related Specialization modules to consolidate their knowledge of the current state of research in areas of their choice.
+IEM students must take a total of 15 CP of major-specific or major-related Specialization modules to consolidate their knowledge of the current state of research in areas of their choice.

-IEM students choose 15 CP of the following Specialization Modules:
+IEM students can choose 10-15 CP from the following IEM major-specific Specialization Modules:

-• Integrated Decision Making in Supply Chain Management (2.5 CP)
+• Integrated Decision Making in Supply Chain Management (me, 2.5 CP)

-• Law of Transportation, Forwarding, and Logistics (2.5 CP)
+• Law of Transportation, Forwarding, and Logistics (me, 2.5 CP)

 As part of Constructor University's commitment to student employability, all students are required to participate in a mandatory internship program.
 The 4-month program-specific internship for the Industrial Engineering & Management (IEM) program, which takes place during the 5th semester, is a crucial component of the curriculum.
 It provides students with the opportunity to gain real-world experience in a professional setting, allowing them to apply their knowledge and understanding to a professional context, reflect on the relevance of their major to employment and society, and gain professional guidance.
 This experience can also serve as a stepping stone for their Bachelor's thesis project or future employment after graduation.
 The program also includes career advising and several career workshops throughout all six semesters to further prepare students for the transition from student life to working life and their future careers.
 As an alternative, students interested in starting their own company can opt for a startup option, which focuses on developing their business plan and reduces the full-time internship to 8 weeks (15 CP).

-• Methods: Applied Statistics with R (5 CP)
+• Methods Module: Applied Statistics with R (m, 5 CP)

 Download Study program handbook Fall 2022